iqmtestd/KQCircuits/docs/developer/standalone.rst

 The required packages are defined in :git_url:`setup.py <klayout_package/python/setup.py>` (in KQCircuits `python` directory), so if there are problems with some specific package, you may try modifying it or install those packages manually.

+PyPI Installation
+^^^^^^^^^^^^^^^^^

+If you do not need all KQCircuits sources but only the core KQC classes you may simply run ``pip install kqcircuits`` to get the Python package only.
+You can use this the same way as the full developer installation but remember that scripts, masks, documentation and notebooks are not part of the Python package.
+A new Python package is automatically uploaded to PyPI for every tagged commit in GitHub.

+The ``kqcircuits`` Python package may be used with an independently downloaded KQCircuits source directory to run tests, simulation scripts or build documentation or masks from there.
+You are supposed to run most of these from the source directory or you may need to specify the ``KQC_ROOT_PATH`` environment variable so that ``kqcircuits`` finds the sources.

 Usage
 -----